Harnessing the Sun’s Energy for Alternative Power

 When the power goes out, a solar generator can provide quiet, low-maintenance, and indoor-friendly electricity without relying on gasoline, propane, or diesel deliveries.
 Instead of burning fuel, a solar generator uses solar panels to capture energy from the sun, stores that energy in a battery, and then makes it available through standard outlets and USB ports.

 This page focuses on solar generators as standalone backup solutions - from small portable units to larger systems that support selected household circuits.
 While they can power a meaningful number of devices and appliances, most solar generators are not designed to run an entire home continuously.
-For a broader look at solar as a fuel option, see the Solar Power Options page, and for more on solar panels and charging gear, see the Charging Devices page.
+For a broader look at solar as a fuel option, see Solar Power Options, and for more on solar panels and charging gear, see Charging Devices.

 What is a solar generator?